grrrwaaa/courses/film6246/unreal.md

 - Intensity (brightness), colour, attenuation radius (how large an area it affects)
 - Source radius/length are important for the shape of specular highlights, if used with shiny materials

-Tips:

-- **Sky lights** are used to capture the light coming from content in the world at large distances, such as the skybox or distant geometry.
-It is useful for emulating cloudy days, for example.
+Aside from point/spot/directional lights, there are several other asset types that have a strong influence on the lighting visualization.
+Most of these can also be created by dragging in from the placement mode panel:

 - To improve the lighting quality drag in a **Lightmass Importance Volume** and resize it to cover all of our objects of interest.
 This is especially important for VR.

+- **Sky lights** are used to capture the light coming from content in the world at large distances, such as the skybox or distant geometry.
+It is useful for emulating cloudy days, for example (in which you should also reduce the directional light of the sun, or remove it altogether).

-The **Atmospheric Fog** and **Exponential Height Fog** visual effects simulate the light scattering effects of the air.
+- The **Atmospheric Fog** and **Exponential Height Fog** visual effects simulate the light scattering effects of the air.
 Exponential Height Fog tends to make the fog denser closer to the ground, like haze.

 - To improve realism, add **Reflection Capture** actors to any important spaces in which shiny surfaces should respect the surrounding space.
 Frequently you would put a reflection capture in each room, for example.
 Box reflection captures are good for ordinary rooms, sphere reflection captures for most other spaces.
 Be careful not to place them too close to any particular object, or that object will dominate the reflections.
 Note that these reflection capture objects are very cheap, as they are pre-baked when building the project.
-However they won't reflect dynamic objects.
+However they might not reflect dynamic objects.

-> To create a true mirror, we can use [Planar Reflection](https://docs.unrealengine.com/latest/INT/Engine/Rendering/LightingAndShadows/PlanarReflections/) objects.
+> Although a shiny material will reflect in a mirror-like way via reflection captures, it won't be perfectly accurate.
+To create a better mirror, we can use [Planar Reflection](https://docs.unrealengine.com/latest/INT/Engine/Rendering/LightingAndShadows/PlanarReflections/) objects.
 This is very expensive though.

-> Another method to make mirrors uses screen capture objects.
-Txhere's an example of this in the Content Examples project, [see docs](https://docs.unrealengine.com/latest/INT/Resources/ContentExamples/Reflections/1_7/index.html).
+Another method to make mirrors uses screen capture objects.
+There's an example of this in the Content Examples project, [see docs](https://docs.unrealengine.com/latest/INT/Resources/ContentExamples/Reflections/1_7/index.html).

-The **Post effects volume** can be used to change the rendering style.
-It can also be used to define a completely new post rendering material, for more dramatic effects.
+- The **Post effects volume** can be used to change the rendering style.
 The post visual effects are only applied when the camera is within the volume's bounds.
 Care needs to be taken with these however: the result experienced in VR may be quite different than how it is experienced on screen, where there is less depth and immersion.
 See [the docs here](https://docs.unrealengine.com/latest/INT/Engine/Rendering/PostProcessEffects/index.html#postprocesssettings) for examples of some of the effects applicable.

-Even more radical changes can be achieved using **Post Process Materials**: [see docs](https://docs.unrealengine.com/latest/INT/Engine/Rendering/PostProcessEffects/PostProcessMaterials/)
+	- Even more radical changes can be achieved using **Post Process Materials** and embedding them within a post effects volume: [see docs](https://docs.unrealengine.com/latest/INT/Engine/Rendering/PostProcessEffects/PostProcessMaterials/)

----

-## Volumes

-*Volumes* define a 3D area for certain purposes, often invisible (such as blocking volumes to prevent actors leaving the area, pain causing volumes to inflict damage on any actor within the area, trigger volumes that cause events when an actor enters or exits them).

-For example, a **box trigger** can cause events to happen when a player enters or leaves the region of the (invisible) box region.

-A neat thing is to turn an existing geometry brush into a trigger.
-You can select a BSP geometry brush in a level, duplicate it, then in the Details panel, the Actor section, you can choose "Convert Actor" and turn it into a "Trigger Volume".

 ---